johnbernardo2/johnbernardo2.github.io/essays/ReflectionIDPM.md

 ---

-## Preface
+## Introduction

 Our group was tasked to create a web application for all the restaurants at UH Manoa.
 The application features a user-friendly interface for users, vendors, and admins.
 Users can load up the application to find where they might want to eat, explore the type of food available, and access restaurant contact information.
 Vendors can submit and upload their restaurant details, including coordinates to display their location on Google Maps.
 Admins manage and control all aspects of the platform.

-## Even though your estimates were always off, sometimes way off, was there any benefit from making effort estimates for the issues in advance?
-If so, what benefits?
-If not, why not?
+## Benefits from making effort estimates for the issues in advance?

 Yes, I believe there are significant benefits to making effort estimates in advance.
 Two main reasons stand out: Parkinson’s Law, which states, "Work expands to fill the time available for its completion," and the value of gauging your effort and skill level.